ouha0/Black_Scholes_Merton_pricing/README.md

 * **Real-time Volatility Smile/Skew:**
     * Fetches live option chain data for any ticker using the 'yfinance' library.
     * Calculates the implied volatility for each option using the Newton-Raphson method.
-    * Plots the "Volatility Smile/Skew," revealing market risk perceptions.
+    * Plots the "Volatility Smile" and Volatility surface, revealing market risk perceptions.

 ## To Add
 * **Backend Database:**